Soawii/Fast-FizzBuzz/README.md

 Rewriting your code in opcode and running it (or Just-In-Time compilation): https://eli.thegreenplace.net/2013/11/05/how-to-jit-an-introduction

 # Build
+!!!
+Change the BUFFER_SIZE value in the program to your L2 processor cache, tweak it around a bit with different values, no clue how it would work on a different PC. !!!
 The essential compiler flags: -mavx2 -no-pie.
 Everything else makes it faster depending on the system so should be changed around and tweaked a bit.
 It *should* work with this:
 ```